FCP-MockFogLoad/MockFogLoad/docs/source/testing.rst

         * storage(optional): Set storage size of the node.
         * generators(optional): A list of generators running on the node.
             * id: ID of the generator, can be all to select all generators running on a given node.
-            * frequency(optional): Set the frequency on how often the generator should send out data.
+            * frequency(optional): Set the frequency of how often the generator should send out data (milliseconds between generated datapoints).
+Default: 100.
+            * events_per_second(optional): Alternative way of specifying the generator's frequency.
-            * granularity(optional): Set how granular the generated data is.
+            * granularity(optional): Set the amount of simulated time that passes between generated events (milliseconds).
+Default: 1000.
+            * seconds_between_datapoints(optional): Alternative way of specifying the generator's granularity.
+            * date(optional): The start date of the generated data.
+Default: Now.
             * active(optional): Turn the generator off or on entirely.
             * endpoint(optional): ID of a fog node to which the generator should send its data.
             * seed(optional): Restart the generator with a new specified seed.
             * format_string(optional): Format in which the generator will send data.
             * protocol(optional): Which transport protocol should be used for communication.
-Can be UDP, CoAP or HTTP2.
-Default: HTTP2.
+Can be UDP, CoAP or HTTP.
+Default: HTTP.
             * custom(optional): TBD/TODO Custom generator parameters, provided in a (key,value) format.